-- Many dishes can be bought.
-Each dish has a price. - Each day it is registered which dishes are for sale, and how many of each are sold. - There is a list of ingredients, each having a name and a supplier.
-For each dish it is recorded what ingredients go in, and in what quantity.

-a) How would you store this information without using a DBMS?
-Sketch (using English, not code) an implementation in an object-oriented, imperative language.
+- Information on the dishes that can be bought.
+Each dish has a name and a price. - Each day it is registered which dishes are for sale, and how many of each are sold. - There is a list of ingredients, each having a name and a supplier.
+For each dish it is recorded what ingredients go in, and in what quantity. - a) How would you store this information without using a DBMS?
+Sketch an implementation in an object-oriented, imperative language.
 Think about that the implementation should be flexible and e.g. allow that you change the supplier of milk.
+You are not supposed to write any code, just give an overall design.